-Besides, it’s beneficial to get out of a seated position once an hour, which has a vital impact on our state of health.
-Many years ago I wrote a post about a book I’d read, entitled Sitting Kills.
+Besides, it’s beneficial to get out of a seated position once an hour, strongly impacting our health.
+Many years ago, I wrote a post about a book I’d read entitled Sitting Kills.
 Here’s the link to that story and information on the book, in case you’re interested in reading it.

 |A parade of elephants kicking up a lot of dust in Chobe National Park in Botswana.
 Todays’ photos are from a year ago post.
 See here for details.|

-Now, that I am doing it, I can’t express how much better I feel and what a stress reliever it is during these tough days of lockdown.
-Now that parks and walking paths are opening up all over the world as some restrictions are lessening, it may be the perfect time for many to start walking.
+Now that I am doing it, I can’t express how much better I feel and what a stress reliever it is during these challenging days of lockdown.
+Now that parks and walking paths are opening up worldwide as some restrictions are lessening, it may be the perfect time for many to start walking.

 Unfortunately, due to ongoing lockdown restrictions in India, we can’t be seen walking outdoors, besides the fact that it’s too hot and humid.
-Also, we aren’t in a particularly safe neighborhood in the center of Mumbai.
+Also, we aren’t in an exceptionally safe neighborhood in the center of Mumbai.

-I’ve promised myself to continue walking once we eventually leave here, whether it’s safe or allowed to do so outdoors.
+I’ve promised to continue walking once we eventually leave here, whether it’s safe or allowed to do so outdoors.
 Walking is walking.
-Where one does it is irrelevant, as long as its a safe location.
+Where one does, it is irrelevant, as long as it’s a secure location.
 Indoors is fine with me if that’s necessary.
-The steps are still tracked on my FitBit and I continue to experience the benefits.
+The steps are still tracked on my FitBit, and I continue to experience the benefits.

 Yesterday’s post wasn’t my best effort.
 After days and days of writing with little to no new fodder, the content has been challenging.
 Thank you, dear readers, for staying with us during these boring times.

 I try not to watch any shows he may like to save those for in the evenings when we watch together.
-Yesterday, I signed up for Acorn TV on Amazon which is a compilation of great British TV series, some of which we’ve already seen.
+Yesterday, I signed up for Acorn TV on Amazon, a compilation of great British TV series, some of which we’ve already seen.